Mille Miglia: Circuit variants

 In 1947, the race was run clockwise for the first time, and the circuit route was modified.
 This was the longest of all the Mille Miglia routes, at 1,132 mi.
-Treviso and Venice were bypassed, and the route from the 1937 variant remained the same but from Piacenza the route went further west towards Alessandra and then went north and east from Turin to Novara, Milan, Bergamo and finally ending at Brescia.
-In 1949 the race was reverted back to being run anti-clockwise, and was also rerouted.
-This was perhaps the fastest variant of the Mille Miglia circuit route- Bologna, Modena, Florence, and the Futa and Raticosa Passes were all bypassed as this variant ran largely along the Italian coasts.
-Also bypassed was the whole northwestern section which included Turin and Milan, with a new route going through Cremona and rejoining at Piacenza, and shortened the route down to its intended length at 1,000 mi.
-At Parma, the circuit ran south through another route through the Appenine mountains towards La Spezia and Massa, before rejoining the 1947 variant at Pisa.
+Treviso and Venice were bypassed, and the route from the 1937 variant remained the same; but from Piacenza, the route went further west towards Alessandra, and then went north and east from Turin to Novara, Milan, Bergamo, and finally ending at Brescia.

+In 1949, the race was reverted to being run anti-clockwise, and was also rerouted.
+This was perhaps the fastest variant of the Mille Miglia circuit route- Bologna, Modena, Florence, and the Futa and Raticosa Passes were all bypassed as this variant ran largely along the Italian coasts; also bypassed was the whole northwestern section, which included Turin and Milan, with a new route going through Cremona, and rejoining at Piacenza, and shortened the route down to its intended length at 1,000 mi.
+At Parma, the circuit ran south through another route through the Apennine mountains towards La Spezia and Massa, before rejoining the 1947 variant at Pisa.
 The circuit was then rerouted to go through the mountain towns of Rieti and L'Aquila, and then went further east towards Pescara, where it went along the Adriatic coast before rejoining the 1947 circuit at Pesaro.
-The circuit then cut past Forli and went through Ravenna before rejoining the previous route at Ferrara.
+The circuit then cut past Forli, and went through Ravenna, before rejoining the previous route at Ferrara.

 The 1950 variant saw the race being switched back to being run clockwise permanently.
-The circuit remained largely the same up until Pisa, as the route that went east to Florence that was first introduced in 1937 was re-introduced, and then part of the original route up through the Futa and Raticosa Passes to Bologna, then going west towards Modena and Piacenza was also re-introduced.
-For the 1951 event the direct route between Ravenna and Rimini was bypassed, and the circuit was diverted from Ravenna to Forli and back to Rimini again.
-But more significantly the Tyhrennian coast section first introduced in 1937 was eliminated and part of the original route that ran from Rome to Florence via Viterbo and Siena was re-introduced.
-The route was not changed until 1954, when a new section was introduced to pay tribute to Tazio Nuvolari that diverted from Cremona and ran through his home province of Mantua, which was the final iteration of the circuit used for the original race.
+The circuit remained largely the same up until Pisa; the route that went east to Florence that was first introduced in 1937 was re-introduced, and then part of the original route up through the Futa and Raticosa Passes to Bologna, then going west towards Modena and Piacenza was also re-introduced.

+For the 1951 event, the direct route between Ravenna and Rimini was bypassed, and the circuit was diverted from Ravenna to Forli, and back to Rimini again.
+However, more significantly, the Tyhrennian coast section first introduced in 1937 was eliminated, and part of the original route that ran from Rome to Florence via Viterbo and Siena was re-introduced.
+The route was not changed until 1954, when a new section was introduced to pay tribute to Tazio Nuvolari, which diverted from Cremona and ran through his hometown of Mantua, which was the final iteration of the circuit used for the original race.

-Mille Miglia winners
+Winners

 Mille Miglia Storica

 Since 1977, the race was revived as the Mille Miglia Storica, a parade for pre-1957 cars that takes several days, which also spawned the 2007 documentary film Mille Miglia – The Spirit of a Legend.